pros and cons of porcelain countertops

 • Skin Deep Beauty

 Compared to stones and other countertop materials, porcelain doesn’t come with its design built-in.
-Patterns are basically printed on the top This means that your printed designs will not be visible where the edges are rounded.
-Also, in case it is chipped, the interior of the slab will be the same colour but the pattern does not exist all the way through.
+Patterns are printed on the top, which means that your printed designs will not be visible where the edges are rounded.
+Also, in case it is chipped, the interior of the slab will be the same color, but the pattern does not exist all the way through.

 • Ceramic Knives May Scratch

-Porcelain kitchen countertops are essentially scratch-proof but ceramic knives are the one thing that may scratch the porcelain.
+Porcelain kitchen countertops are essentially scratch-proof, but ceramic knives may scratch them.
 So, either don’t use ceramic knives or opt for a cutting board.

 • Limited Supply And Availability

-Do you want to know what is porcelain countertop?
-Porcelain is mainly made from clay.
-But the clay used to create porcelain is a specific kind of clay called ‘China clay’.
-This clay has a high percentage of a mineral called kaolinite along with silica, feldspar, and other mineral oxides which combine to create the strength and durability of porcelain.
+Do you want to know what a porcelain countertop is?
+Porcelain is mainly made from clay, but the clay used to create porcelain is a specific kind called ‘China clay’.
+This clay has a high percentage of kaolinite, along with silica, feldspar, and other mineral oxides, which combine to create the strength and durability of porcelain.

-To create different colours and patterns on the porcelain, pigmented glazes are added during the manufacturing process.
+Pigmented glazes are added during the manufacturing process to create different colors and patterns on the porcelain.
 You can also opt for glazed or non-glazed porcelain.
-A matte or high-gloss glaze (with or without a pattern) is applied and then the porcelain is fired a second time to adhere the glaze completely.
+A matte or high-gloss glaze (with or without a pattern) is applied, and then the porcelain is fired a second time to adhere the glaze completely.

-The glaze lowers the porosity and risk of staining and increases durability, and gives the porcelain a shiny finish.
+The glaze lowers the porosity and risk of staining, increases durability, and gives the porcelain a shiny finish.

 Is Porcelain Good For Countertops?

-Porcelain is also moisture resistant and waterproof, ensuring that nothing will penetrate the body of the material and that it is easy to clean.
-It is also frost-resistant, making it the perfect choice to be installed in Alaska since no sealers are needed.
+Porcelain is also moisture—and waterproof, ensuring that nothing will penetrate the material’s body and that it is easy to clean.
+It is also frost-resistant, making it the perfect choice for installation in Alaska since no sealers are needed.

 Porcelain kitchen countertops also resist the most aggressive chemical agents.
 Acids found in foods like tomatoes and lemon juice are impenetrable; they won’t get etched or develop dull spots.